swkthde/jenadevs-meetup-001-docker-party/README.md

 ## Docker Party - Intro and Best Practices for Containers

-This repository of the 1st [Jena Developers Meetup](www.meetup.com/jenadevs) of the [Softwerkskammer Jena](https://www.softwerkskammer.org/groups/jena), the local Software Craftsmanship Community around Jena, contains the material for the talk, the workshops and additional information like a cheatsheet and references.
+This repository of the 1st [Jena Developers Meetup](www.meetup.com/jenadevs) of the [Softwerkskammer Jena](https://www.softwerkskammer.org/groups/jena), the local Software Craftsmanship Community around Jena, contains the material for the talk, the workshop and reference notes like a cheatsheet and a linklist.

 The event and its participants are listed here: